-The Water Quality Monitoring Program, as included within Section 6, will be implemented to monitor impacts on surface resources during construction.
+The Water Quality Monitoring Program, as included within Section 5, will be implemented to monitor impacts on surface resources during construction.

 Should offsite discharge be required, Downer will be responsible for identifying and proposing suitable discharge points.
-Section 5 of Downer's Water Discharge Management Standard (DG-ZH-ST064) defines the standards required to be met for water discharge management.
 Downer's Water Release Permit (DG-ZH-FM064.1) will be completed for any water release activities.